GaurangaKrB/GaurangaKrB.github.io/_pages/about.md

   - /about.html
 ---

-###

 Welcome!
-I am currently working in the field of AI and ML.
-I have been a part of the (online) BS degree in Data Sciences and its Applications from IIT Madras.
-I dropped out of the graduate program in Mathematics from IIT Kharagpur to join the M.Sc.
-Data Science program at Chennai Mathematical Institute (CMI) from where I graduated in 2025.
-I received the prestigious [Khorana Scholarship](https://iusstf.org/khorana-program-for-scholars) from Dept. of Biotechnology, Govt.
-Of India in 2024 and I used this scholarship to spend my summer at Harvard Medical School to work with [Prof. Yu-Hua Tseng](https://yhtsenglab.org/).
+I am a researcher in the fields of Artificial Intelligence and Machine Learning.
+My academic journey includes pursuing the Online BS Degree in Data Science and Applications from IIT Madras.
+I transitioned from the graduate program in Mathematics at IIT Kharagpur to complete my Master’s degree in Data Science at the prestigious Chennai Mathematical Institute (CMI), graduating in 2025.

-###

-During my free time I would love to read some amazing books, play a game of chess, teach math to a friend, solve puzzles, do some competitive coding, or watch a movie (preferably dramas).
-I love reading nonfiction (mostly biographies/autobiographies).
-I love traveling, doing photography and sketching or writing philosophical/biographical articles.
-If you are interested, go to my [blogs](https://gaurangakrb.github.io/year-archive/) section.

-###

-Feel free to ping me on any one of the social media handles if you are interested in exchanging ideas.
+In 2024, I was honored to receive the distinguished [Khorana Scholarship](https://iusstf.org/khorana-program-for-scholars) from the Department of Biotechnology, Government of India.
+Leveraging this scholarship, I had the incredible opportunity to conduct summer research at Harvard Medical School under the mentorship of [Prof. Yu-Hua Tseng](https://yhtsenglab.org/).

+Outside my professional pursuits, I cherish diverse intellectual and recreational activities.
+I enjoy immersing myself in insightful literature, particularly biographies and autobiographies. cinematic arts (especially dramatic narratives), Chess, puzzle-solving, competitive programming, and engaging discussions on mathematics are among my favorite pastimes.

+My creative interests extend to travel, photography, sketching, and writing philosophical and biographical articles.
+You can explore more of my thoughts and experiences in the [blogs](https://gaurangakrb.github.io/year-archive/) section.

+I am always eager to connect, exchange ideas, and collaborate.
+Please feel free to reach out through any of my social media platforms.